| | | | | | |

 How to Make Browned Butter Maple Glaze

-1. Slowly brown your butter in a small saucepan, shouldn’t take but just a minute or two.
+- Slowly brown your butter in a small saucepan; it shouldn’t take more than a minute or two.

-2. In a small mixing bowl pour your powdered sugar, maple syrup, maple flavoring, cream and brown butter with a pinch of salt, mixing until smooth and pouring consistency.
+- In a small mixing bowl, combine powdered sugar, maple syrup, maple flavoring, cream, and brown butter with a pinch of salt, mixing until smooth and pouring consistency.

-3. For more details visit this post on Browned Butter Glaze.
+- For more details, visit this post on Browned Butter Glaze.

 Storing Starbucks Pumpkin Scones

-Scones are best eaten the day they are made, but they can be wrapped and frozen or keep on the counter in an air-tight container for 2-3 days.
+Scones are best eaten the day they are made, but they can also be wrapped and frozen or kept on the counter in an airtight container for 2-3 days.

-To warm; simply place desired scones on a small pan in a preheated 250° oven for 5 minutes or warm in microwave for 15-20 seconds.
+To warm, simply place the desired scones on a small pan and bake in a preheated 250° oven for 5 minutes or warm in the microwave for 15-20 seconds.

-Enjoy with a steaming Chai Latte, Creamy Golden Milk or rich cup of coffee.
+Enjoy with a steaming Chai Latte, Creamy Golden Milk, or a rich cup of coffee.

 TRY MORE PUMPKIN and FALL RECIPES